tencentyun/qcloud-documents/product/大数据与AI/Elasticsearch Service/最佳实践/数据接入 ES_intl.md

     }
 }
 ```
-For more information on accessing database data sources connected with JDBC, see the official document [jdbc input plugin](https://www.elastic.co/guide/en/logstash/5.6/plugins-inputs-jdbc.html).
+For more information ingest data in any database with JDBC into ES, see the official document [jdbc input plugin](https://www.elastic.co/guide/en/logstash/5.6/plugins-inputs-jdbc.html).

-## Access ES Clusters with Beats
+## Ingesting data into ES Clusters Using Beats

-Beats contains a variety of single-purpose collectors.
-These collectors are relatively lightweight and can be deployed and run on the server to collect logs, monitor data etc. Compared with Logstash, Beats occupies less system resources.
+Beats are single-purpose data shippers.
+They are relatively lightweight and can be deployed and run on the server to collect logs, monitor data etc. Compared with Logstash, Beats occupy less system resources.

-Beats includes FileBeat for collecting file type data, MetricBeat for collecting monitoring metric data, PacketBeat for collecting network packet data, etc. You can also develop your own Beat components based on the official libbeat library as needed.
+Beats include FileBeat for collecting log files, MetricBeat for collecting and monitoring metrics, PacketBeat for collecting network packet data, etc. You can also develop your own Beat components based on the official libbeat library as needed.

 ### Access the ES clusters in CVM